PRP vs PRF treatments – What’s the difference?

 The slow spin also retains some of the natural formation of the solution.
 The white blood cells and fibrin retain a scaffold-like structure that releases platelets over time rather than all at once.

-This allows PRF treatments to provide slow release healing over a much longer period.
+This allows PRF treatments to release growth factors over a longer period, which may support a more sustained response in some patients.

 Stem cells are the building blocks of the body.
 Most cells we have begin as stem cells, so they have huge potential for regeneration.
 White blood cells are part of our immune system, so help protect us but they also contain T cells, more building blocks.